 “It’s similar to a normal Slam when you think about it,” skip Laura Walker said.
 “You don’t know who you’re going to play ahead of time but you can’t lose three games.
 Usually, if you get two losses you still get something, so we’re just trying to keep the same mindset that we normally have and win more than we lose.
 If we can do that then we’ll find ourselves in the playoffs.”

-Fun Fact: The Meridian Canadian Open switched back to a triple knockout format in 2014.
+Fun Fact: The Meridian Canadian Open reverted to a triple knockout format in 2014.

 What makes triple knockout interesting is you could breeze through A-side and reach the playoffs in only three games (and earn a day of rest) or could end up grinding it out and play up to two more games through the C-side.
 The latter isn’t necessarily a bad thing as sometimes teams play better with their backs against the wall and keeps them focused in game mode plus it doesn’t hurt to learn more about the ice and the rocks in play.